 Bellaire, Texas is a small mostly residential community surrounded by the cities of Southside Place, West University Place, and Houston in southwest Harris County.

 What used to be a wide open area of small farms has been transformed over the years to increasingly high priced homes.
 According to Wikipedia the average home residence in Bellaire as of 2006 was worth $500,000.
 Today lots if still available can cost that much!
 The population size as of 2016 was 18,593.

 Coming from the ranks of the Bellaire Women’s Civic Club the Friends of the Bellaire Library was born.
 It was set up as a non-profit organization and opened the first library doors to the public in May of 1951.
 According to their site, that very first library room was only 18 X 20 feet in size and located in a community building.

 The current library building is much larger.
 It is still a small library with an intimate feel to it.
 The day my husband and I walked along the beautiful Paseo Park in Bellaire, we decided to check out a couple of other places nearby.
 This library was on my list of places to explore.

 The financing of many items including equipment and furniture for the library as well as the different programs offered throughout the year would never have been possible without the support of the Friends of the Bellaire Library.
 They do a fantastic job!

 The children’s area and youth reading books are on the right side of the library when one enters the building.
 Both are colorful and inviting spaces.
 We did not climb the steps to see the meeting rooms upstairs.
 On the left side is the adult reading space.

-People are invited to bring their laptops and connect to the free WiFi inside the library.
+People can bring their laptops and connect to the free WiFi inside the library.
 Several people were doing just that!

 Those black storage receptacles in the photo above held some of the used books that were for sale.
 There were more containers as well as some shelving along the back wall near the restrooms containing the books that are available for purchase.